- About ESA

 Click here for information on getting an insect identified.

 ESA offers Arthropod Management Tests, a annual publication containing short reports on preliminary and routine screening tests for management of beneficial and harmful arthropods.
 The pest management methods reported in this publication include the use of chemical pesticides, as well as other materials such as insect growth regulators, semiochemicals (pheromones, kairomones, etc.), traps, biological control agents, pest-resistant plants, and animals.
-Subscription information is available via the above link.
+Arthropod Management Tests is an open-access journal, so all of its articles are freely available online.

 Also, the U.S. Environmental Protection Agency's (EPA) Pesticide Product Information System contains information on all pesticide products registered in the United States.
 The files are presented in ASCII so they may be used in a variety of database and spreadsheet software.
 EPA also offers the Pesticide Product Label System, a collection of images of pesticide labels that have been approved by EPA.